forwardemail/forwardemail.net/app/views/faq/index.md

 ## How do you handle your IP addresses becoming blocked

-We routinely monitor all major DNS blocklists and if any of our mail exchange ("MX") IP addresses are listed in a major blocklist, we will pull it out of the relevant DNS A record round robin if possible until it the issue is resolved.
+We routinely monitor all major DNS denylists and if any of our mail exchange ("MX") IP addresses are listed in a major denylist, we will pull it out of the relevant DNS A record round robin if possible until it the issue is resolved.

-At the time of this writing, we are listed in several DNS allowlists as well, and we take monitoring blocklists seriously.
+At the time of this writing, we are listed in several DNS allowlists as well, and we take monitoring denylists seriously.
 If you see any issues before we have a chance to resolve them, please notify us in writing at <support@forwardemail.net>.

 ## What are no-reply addresses